I imagined Earth’s future, and now COP26 honchos are curious

 The technologies and workforces in many fossil fuel industries can be redirected to all kinds of decarbonisation work, sequestering carbon rather than burning it.
 All this will require the central banks of the world to fund various kinds of carbon quantitative easing, because many of the good methods available aren’t profitable.
 Yet they still must be paid for.

 Recall science fiction’s basic exercise: imagine that you’re in the future.
 You look around at a changed world.
 Very interesting.
 Then you look back at your own time, seeing it as if it were already history.
 Those people, back in 2021 — what were they thinking?!
 How did they do what they did, and why?
 You begin to judge those people of the past, a judgment we are always too quick to make.
 Oh, they were so ignorant and stupid!
 Why didn’t they see the danger?
 Why didn’t they act?
+How could they have been so foolish, so selfish — but wait.
+That’s actually us!
 This is science fiction’s great temporal reorientation.

 What happens next is the crucial turn.
 You remember you’re still in the present.
 You can still act.
 That quick fictional visit to the future can turn utopian.
 Having seen a good future, you can decide to make it happen.
 That way, those people looking back at 2021 will say of us: they were in a crisis, but they faced it.
-They did the necessary things, and now we’re in a better world.
+They did the necessary things, and now we’re in a better world — coping with new problems, sure — but it’s not as bad as it might have been.

 Think of the delegates attending COP46, two decades from today.
-They will be dealing with climate change.
+Most of them are already alive, and some are even in Glasgow now.
+In that sense, the future is indeed very much with us.
+Delegates to COP46 will be dealing with climate change.
 They will be renegotiating a deal all the nations on Earth can agree to.
 Possibly they will be arguing about the exact number of parts per million of carbon dioxide in the atmosphere to try for, having reached net-zero ahead of schedule.

 Would you like to comment on this article or view other readers' comments?